martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 To achieve the highest possible **contrast with color**, you need to put elements with their corresponding complementary colors next to each other.

+This means in principle:
+You should always use white as the fill color when you choose black as the border color (or the other way around).
+In whatever way, putting black and white next to each other results in the highest possible contrast at all, and so we should only use this, right?

+Well.
+The world is not only black and white:

+* You might need different fill colors in the same diagram because fill color is one major visual aspect you can use to express different values for the same type of system attribute.
+* You typically have white also as the background color.
+Now, if all the boxes are white, as well as the background, then again it might become a bit difficult to separate everything, even when there is black as a border color.

 **Example:**
 The diagram below, left side, shows one way of achieving high contrast:
 Use black as the color for borders and arrows, as well as for text in these boxes, and use bright colors to fill the boxes.